webOSArchive/accuweatherxml-proxy/readme.md

 As mentioned above, legacy clients were identified by the folder path.
 This project includes two empty folders (eg: `widget\blstreamhptablet`)that match the path expected by old webOS mobile devies.
 A symlink to `weather-data.asp` should be included in each folder.

+## Caching

+The service will attempt to create a cache folder in the root of the project (unless you change the path in `config.php`).
+Caching can reduce API calls, in exchange for potentially offering up stale data.
+If needed, create the cache folder manually, and ensure the web server user (eg: `www-data`) has write access to that folder.

+Each function in `accuweather-proxy.php` specifies its cache duration in hours when it calls the Accuweather service.
+You may tune this to reduce data staleness.

 ## Impersonating ASP

 Obviously this setup will vary depending on your server software of choice, but I've made it work with both nginx and Apache2.
 Generally, the steps are the same: